-2. Spanx: The company completely owned by Sara Blakely with an estimated valuation of $400 million in 2016 sales and that too without any foreign investment.
+2. Spanx: The company is completely owned by Sara Blakely with an estimated valuation of $400 million in 2016 sales and that too without any foreign investment.

 3. Craigslist: A million-page viewing per month website was started by Craig Newmark.
 He got involved in some legal procedures in between, but still, he managed to top $690 million in revenue.

-4. Tough Mudder: Two people, Livingstone and Will Dean, were behind the creation of this company.
+4. Tough Mudder: Two people, Livingstone and Will Dean were behind the creation of this company.
 This New York-based company has generated close to $100 million in revenue only through registration fees and sponsorships.
 Even today, they are not backed by any kind of outside investment.

-5. GitHub: It is a software development platform which is used to share the pieces of code and other softwares or works among the members.
+5. GitHub: It is a software development platform that is used to share the pieces of code and other software or works among the members.
 Earlier it was just created with an initial investment of a few thousand dollars, but it sooner or later came into profit the moment they started to charge for the subscriptions.
 This company was founded and, in 2015, is available at a valuation of $2 billion.